 Beds with Storage Underneath

 Perhaps the handiest way to add that extra bit of storage in a kids’ shared bedroom is to buy a bed or beds that have built-in storage underneath.
+Some single beds for children come with drawers and storage section which can make them a great choice for tiny roomsWith the kids settling into their new beds, parents can now reimagine these spaces to suit their changing needs and interests.
+Some may transform the rooms into inviting guest bedrooms, creating a warm and comfortable haven for visiting family and friends.
 These come in single beds sometimes and full size beds such as these from Sealy.Not only are they comfortable to sleep in but each child’s clothing and other items can be stowed away right under where they lay at night so there is no mistaking whose drawers are whose!

 Many parents like the idea of having stackable bins.
 These can be colour coordinated to the décor of the room and in fact, each child can have different colours assigned to them.
 In this way you know who is picking up after themselves and who is leaving their mess lying about.
 These stack nicely in corners, keeping the centre of the room free from clutter and organised.
 Since they can be moved around, it is easy to sweep or vacuum under them on cleaning day.